-= intellectual property and research for commercialisation of IP to energise translational research
+- intellectual property and research for commercialisation of IP

-= practical investment and strategies for market access, value-based market positioning of medicines, patient experience and clinical workflow to ensure value for money in improving quality of care
+- practical investment and strategies for market access, value-based market positioning of medicines

-= public policy to achieve these types of objectives in health policy, medicines policy, higher education policy, patients’ rights, research policy, commercialisation and financing policy.
+- public policy advising in health policy, technology policy, medicines policy, higher education policy, patients’ rights, research policy, commercialisation and financing policy.

-My Masters work focused on applications of mathematical logic to reasoning in the absence of discrete choices.
+My Masters work focused on applications of mathematical logic to reasoning in the absence of discrete choices (boundary logic).
 My doctoral work examined the role and purpose of universities as knowledge organisations.
 I added applied psychology to my doctoral work to better understand how we frame our strategic objectives, the models we build to capture our objectives and the measures we use to assess success.

-I have international experience on how healthcare systems work with a bias toward decision making for business and government policy and strategy.
-This is augmented with futures and foresight work.
+I have international experience on how healthcare systems work with a bias toward decision making, including foresight work to enable forward projection of decisions.

-Clients have included: governments, intergovernmental agencies, European Commission , Council of Europe, hospitals, academic health science centres and vertical/horizontal integration of service providers, nursing and care homes.
+Clients have included: governments, intergovernmental agencies, European Commission , Council of Europe, pharmaceutical and device companies, information technology companies, academic health science centres and vertical/horizontal integration of service providers.

 - Entrepreneurial ventures